Primitives¶

 You can also specify floating point literals in scientific notation.
 All

-numbers given in scientific notation are of type float
+numbers given in scientific notation are of type float unless

-using 'D' or 'd'.
+explicitly marked as a double using 'D' or 'd'.
 A floating-point

 literal has the following format:

-is used to represent not-a-number for situations
+The keyword null is used to represent not-a-number for situations

 requiring indication of an invalid float or double.
 The string

-floats and doubles is always 'null'.
+representation for null floats and doubles is always 'null'.
 The

-'==' operator will return true when comparing two null
+'==' operator will return true when comparing two null floating

 point values (this is different from Java and IEEE).
 The evaluation of

-arithmetic and comparison operations with null
+arithmetic and comparison operations with null operands, however, is

 unspecified for the Sedona VM.